-A former cop turned stay-at-home wife and mom, the Purposeful Nest creator, started the blog to document the preschool activities she was doing with her young children.
+A former cop-turned-stay-at-home wife and mom, The Purposeful Nest creator started the blog to document the preschool activities she was participating in with her young children.
 She showcases arts & crafts inspiration, homeschooling resources, printables, recipes, and more on the blog.
-Ashley’s “resources for the purposeful mom” has been seen on trivago Magazine, Parade, and Good Housekeeping.
+Ashley’s “resources for the purposeful mom” has been featured in Chicago Magazine, Parade, and Good Housekeeping.

-Moms are constantly running after their kids, finding ways to stay fit effectively and also have alone time.
-More often than not, they forget to take the time out to breathe and work on themselves inside and out.
+Moms are constantly running after their kids, looking for ways to stay fit effectively, and also have alone time.
+More often than not, they forget to take the time out to breathe and work on themselves both inside and out.
 FIT4MOM is the nation’s leading prenatal and postnatal fitness program.
 All instructors are certified and specially trained prenatal and postnatal fitness instructors.
 The platform follows all guidelines.
 The team is constantly looking to continue its education while adapting to changes in the fitness industry.
 Everyone at FIT4MOM is specially trained to guide anyone through a safe yet effective workout.

 35) Kristin Cavallari

 Like her co-star, Lauren Conrad, Kristin was catapulted into fame by her reality TV presence.
 As she got older, her priorities of being “the mean girl” changed to dreams of being a businesswoman, wife, and mother.
 The reality TV star continued on the reality television path with her show – Very Cavallari – which documented her life in Nashville with her husband and three kids.
 However, the show put a strain on the relationship between Kristin and her husband, which ultimately ended in divorce.
 Through her platforms, she gives viewers an inside look at what it is like being a businesswoman and single mom while also maintaining a healthy co-parenting relationship with her now ex-husband.